 Dear Community Member:

 Given my experience, I am ready, willing, and able to bring my commitment to the community at large as a Judge.
-Being a community lawyer and advocate, I provide pro bono legal services regularly.
-Today, given the health and economic crisis, more lawyers are needed to assist the less fortunate.
-In fact, there is a need for more judges that will serve with compassion while applying the law, like me.
+Moreover, being a community lawyer and advocate, I provide pro bono work regularly.
+Today, given the health and economic crisis, more lawyers are needed to assist the needy.
+In fact, there is a need for more judges that will serve with compassion while applying the law.

 I am ready to commit to being a judge and ensure that justice is dispensed equitably and fairly to all who appear before me.
-I will be honored and proud to have your support in my campaign for judge in the 7th Municipal Court District of Brooklyn.
-I humbly ask for your vote on Tuesday, June 22, 2021.
+I will be honored to have your support in my campaign for the 2nd Municipal Court District of Manhattan.

 Carmen A. Pacheco